witseie-elen4020/group06-Project-2024/README.md

 # ELEN4020 Project - PDF data extraction from the EGRI database
-This repository contains python scripts and tests results from an investigation into the suitability and scalability of two parallelisation implementations (scatter and worker) for information extraction from the Wits Economic Geology Research Institute (EGRI) reports and stored as searchable PDFs.
+This repository contains python scripts and tests results from an investigation into the suitability and scalability of two parallelisation implementations (scatter and worker-manager) for information extraction from the Wits Economic Geology Research Institute (EGRI) reports and stored as searchable PDFs.

 ## Dependencies
 This system uses [mpi4pi](https://mpi4py.readthedocs.io/en/stable/) for parallelisation.
 [PyMuPDF](https://pymupdf.readthedocs.io/en/latest/index.html) and [Pillow](https://pypi.org/project/pillow/) are used for PDF data extraction and image saving.